eliotsykes/dan-todo/GUIDE.md

 - Dropbox or similar cloud storage service
 - Any other method you use for copying files to your Android device

 Once the APK is on the device, open the device's File Explorer/Browser app, navigate to where you've saved the APK, and open it.
-Follow the prompts to install the app on your device (let me know if this doesn't happen).
+Follow the prompts to install the app on your device.
+(If you're not prompted to install the app, go into your phone settings and enable the option to allow apps from Unknown Sources to be installed).

 One app installation is complete, open the app, and check it looks as you expected (there may be a blank screen for a few seconds while the app loads).